Democrats seek investigation into Pentagon’s coronavirus fund following Washington Post article

 Shortly after they decided to repurpose the funds, top Defense Department procurement officials explained their reasoning to members of Congress, arguing that the $1 billion could be diverted because the Department of Health and Human Services had accessed other funds.
 And in a statement to The Post on Monday, they argued that funding niche defense capabilities is essential to maintaining the economic and national security of the United States.

-“We are thankful the Congress provided authorities and resources that enabled the [executive branch] to invest in domestic production of critical medical resources and protect key defense capabilities from the consequences of COVID,” Under Secretary of Defense Ellen Lord said in a statement.
+“We are thankful the Congress provided authorities and resources that enabled the [executive branch] to invest in domestic production of critical medical resources and protect key defense capabilities from the consequences of COVID,” Undersecretary of Defense Ellen Lord said in a statement.
 “We need to always remember that economic security and national security are very tightly interrelated and our industrial base is really the nexus of the two.”

-Sen. Elizabeth Warren (D-Mass.) said the decision to repurpose funds is an example of how President Trump’s “bungled” response to the pandemic.
+Sen. Elizabeth Warren (D-Mass.) said the decision to repurpose funds is an example of President Trump’s “bungled” response to the pandemic.

-“Instead of addressing the urgent needs of a pandemic that has killed over 200,000 Americans, the Trump Administration is using money meant to protect lives from COVID-19 to pad the pockets of defense contractors,” Sen. Elizabeth Warren (D-Mass.) wrote in an emailed statement.
+“Instead of addressing the urgent needs of a pandemic that has killed over 200,000 Americans, the Trump Administration is using money meant to protect lives from COVID-19 to pad the pockets of defense contractors,” Warren wrote in an emailed statement.
 “Donald Trump’s bungled pandemic response shows that the government continues to work great for wealthy corporations but not for working families.”